New announcement. Learn more

 • Material degradation, delamination, corrosion, contamination

 Buildings can develop various issues due to poor construction, installation defects, material degradation, subsidence, extreme weather, and environmental factors.
-Our thermal imaging inspections can be used in most building types to identify hidden issues and concentrate repairs where they are needed most.
+Our building thermal imaging inspections can be used in most building types to identify hidden issues and concentrate repairs where they are needed most.

 Common issues we detect include:

-• Poor heating/cooling energy efficiency, missing or defective insulation
+• Poor heating/cooling energy efficiency

 • Cracks and voids in structural components

-• Delamination of composite materials, roofing, facades
+• Delamination of composite materials, roofing, and facades

 Thermal image of house